Marais-Oberkampf, Paris, France

 Tear yourself out of bed early to take advantage of the amazing boulangeries nearby.
 We loved starting the day in the apartment with fresh pastries (still warm from the oven) and morning coffees from the Nespresso machine.

 Children are welcome.
-There are 2 bedrooms (1 double and 1 twin); the twin room is decorated in fun and child-friendly style.
 Bear in mind that the standard occupancy is 2 people, so extra bedding must be requested if using the second room (small additional charge).
-Baby cots are also available.

 Appartement Blanc is very well situated right between the Marais and Oberkampf - 2 lively, trendy and very different quarters of Paris.
 You are in the 11th arrondissement here.
 There are 3 metro stations within a 3-5 minute walk: République, Filles du Calvaire and Oberkampf.
 Between them these cover lines 3, 5, 8, 9 and 11, giving easy access to whole city.